CGCL-codes/ScalaBFS/README.md

 make
 ```

-The Configurations conclude the number of PCs, the number of PEs per PC, and the distribution of PGs within the three SLRs
+The Configurations conclude the number of PCs, the number of PEs per PC, and the distribution of PGs within the three SLRs.
+The largest scale of ScalaBFS2 on U280 is 128-PE/32-PC (i.e., channel_num = 32, pipe_num_per_channel = 4), and **the P&R process will take approximately 20 hours**.

 ```scala
 //***************** Configurations ************************************